Prompted by the latest snow storm and my car accident last week, I’m spreading the word on what to have your car during winter snow emergencies.

 Most of the items in Part 1 live in our car full time because they are useful to carry in the car in summer and winter.
 This is not a list supplies to get you through any type of doomsday scenario.
 This list is to help you prep for run of the mill accidents and emergency repairs when you are away from home.

 1. Ice and snow scraper – Kinda a given.
-I like the ice scrapers that also have a brush to brush the snow away so you can see where to scrap the ice.
+I like the ice scrapers that also have a brush to brush the snow away like this one so you can see where to scrap the ice.
+(Disclosure: I am including affiliate links for your convenience)

 3. Owner’s manual – Again, it probably came with your car.
 It is best to keep it in the glove box just in case.
 If nothing else, it will give you scintillating reading material if you have to kill time waiting for a tow truck.4.
 1/2 tank of gas minimum – If you have any less in your gas tank it may freeze in cold weather and creates water in your gas tank when it thaws.